OmegaDevStudio/Selfcord-Old/README.md

 bot.run(token)
 ```
 ### Purge command
-In This Code, Selfbot is able to delete certain amount of messages from a channel
+In this snippet, you are able to delete certain amount of messages from a channel
 ```python
 import selfcord